The Transporter Test & The Copy Problem: The Three Camps of Brain Preservation

-Without the benefit of a formal survey, we think the majority (at least 60%, in a first guess) of people who have presently done cryonics, or who are seriously interested in it, are reanimators.
+Without the benefit of a formal survey, we think the majority (at least 60%, in a first guess) of people who have presently done cryonics, (low-temperature preservation of their brain or body at death, for the possibility of living on), or who are seriously interested in it, are reanimators.
 This includes most older cryonicists and most Alcor and Cryonics Institute members.
 Reanimators identify very strongly with their biological bodies and want to come back in them.
 Because they love life and have usually lived long biological lives, it’s easy for them to assume that biology is the only way to get back to all the amazing things that life has offered them so far.
 Are they correct in this assumption?
-We shall see, as they say.
+We shall see.

 Camp 2 — Uploaders